ModUDuke/Causal-Inference-Introduction/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:e9705bb45c
 ## Correlation vs Causation
-In that video, we saw how a football player scored a touchdown on a running play.
-How much credit do we give the coach for calling for that play?
+In the previous video, we saw how a football player scored a touchdown on a running play.
+When we examine any previous event, be it a football match or an ad-campaign, we often want to figure out what had caused our outcome.
+Based on your intuition, how much credit should we give the coach for calling that play?

 *** =instructions
 - All the credit: he chose his players, he chose the play, he’s in complete control